wp-plugins/wp-customer-reviews/readme.txt

 == Changelog ==

 = 2.2.3 (04-19-2011) =
-* [Fix] In admin, the number of approved reviews was not being shown, unless you were on that active tab
+* [Fix] In admin, the number of approved reviews was not being shown, unless you were on that active tab.
 * [Update] In admin, text was added to better show you which tab you are on (Pending/Approved/Trash) when viewing reviews.

 = 2.2.2 (03-18-2011) =